U.S. cancer survival rates improving

 Among people ages 50 to 64 diagnosed with colon or rectal cancer in 1990 to 1994, about 58 percent were alive five years later.
 Five-year survival rates were about 83 percent for breast cancer, about 7 percent for liver cancer, about 13 percent for lung cancer, about 5 percent for pancreas cancer, about 91 percent for prostate cancer and about 47 percent for ovarian cancer.

 Among people in the same age range diagnosed between 2005 and 2009, a larger proportion survived each of the cancers except ovarian cancer.
-Survival rates at five years rose by 43 percent for colon or rectum cancers, 52 percent for breast cancer, 39 percent for liver cancer, 68 percent for prostate cancer, 25 percent for lung cancer and 27 percent for pancreas cancer, compared to the early 1990s.
+Risk of death at five years fell by 43 percent for colon or rectum cancers, 52 percent for breast cancer, 39 percent for liver cancer, 68 percent for prostate cancer, 25 percent for lung cancer and 27 percent for pancreas cancer, compared to the early 1990s.

 The better odds of survival did not apply equally to all age groups, however, and tended to favor younger patients.
-For example, survival rose by only 12 to 35 percent for people diagnosed between ages 75 to 85.
+For example, the risk of death fell by only 12 to 35 percent for people diagnosed between ages 75 to 85.

 And while there was a small improvement in ovarian cancer survival among white women during the study period, survival among black women with ovarian cancer got worse.

-Note: (This version of the Feb 19 story replaces paragraphs two, six and seven with new text to clarify that the statistics reflected the decline in risk of death from cancer, not an increase in survival.)